-pkzip25 -sfx -namesfx=test123.exe test.zip
+pkzipc -sfx -namesfx=test123.exe test.zip

-Note: It is important to include the .exe extension with the new file name.
+Note: It is not important to include the .exe extension with the new file name.

-Compressing Files to Diskette (DOS)
+Compressing Files to Diskette

 With PKZIP, you can save your .ZIP file or self-extracting file to a diskette while you create it (instead of saving it on your hard disk drive).
+You can also create split files (archives split into smaller pieces) to your local computer drive.
+Or you can also have your removable media formatted or wiped (files removed) before writing to the media.

 Depending on the size of the .ZIP file, it may be necessary for PKZIP to save the file on multiple diskettes.
 This process is called "spanning".
 PKZIP automatically handles spanning by prompting you for an extra diskette (or other medium).